ruch798/Data-Visualization-Portfolio/Part1_FinalProject.md

 - **Conflict**: However, excessive screen time exacerbates mental and physical health and sometimes hurts our productivity.
 - **Resolution**: Taking small steps such as setting time limits for social media applications to minimize screen time daily can improve one's health in the long run.

+**Story Arc 📜**
+Sections I'd like to highlight during my presentation:
+**Setup:**
+- Technology exposes us to a lot of data daily.
+- People spend roughly one-half of their waking hours (44%) staring at a screen.

+**Conflict:**
+- Increases chances of obesity, vision problems, and insomnia.
+- Social media comparison might hurt your self-esteem.
+- Reduces productivity.
+- Prone to developing addictive patterns.

+**Resolution:**
+- Recommendations to minimize screen time and lead a healthy lifestyle.

 ## Initial Sketches 🎨

 ## Data 📚